-We’re happy to announce that our new book, Introduction to Disciplined Agile Delivery 2nd Edition: A Small Team’s Journey from Scrum to Disciplined DevOps, is now available.
-The 111 page book sells for $9.99 US for the paperback edition and $4.79 US for the Kindle edition.
+We’re happy to announce that our new book, Introduction to Disciplined Agile Delivery 2nd Edition: A Small Team’s Journey from Scrum to Disciplined DevOps, is now available on Amazon.
+Use the link at right to order now.

 Jump to topic

 Introduction to Disciplined Agile Delivery 2nd Edition provides a quick overview of how agile software development works from beginning-to-end.
 It describes Disciplined Agile Delivery (DAD), the first of four levels of the Disciplined Agile (DA) process decision framework, and works through a case study describing a typical agile team’s experiences adopting a DA approach.
 The book describes how the team develops the first release of a mission-critical application while working in a legacy enterprise environment.
 It describes their experiences from beginning-to-end, starting with their initial team initiation efforts through construction and finally to deploying the solution into production.
 It also describes how the team stays together for future releases, overviewing their process improvement efforts from their Scrum-based beginnings through to a lean continuous delivery approach that fits in with their organization’s evolving DevOps strategy.

 The DA tool kit is a hybrid of existing methods such as Scrum, Kanban, Agile Modeling, SAFe, Extreme Programming, Agile Data, Unified Process, and many others.
 DA provides the flexibility to use various approaches and plugs the gaps not addressed by agile frameworks.
 In a nutshell, DA is “pragmatic agile.”
 DA describes proven strategies to adapt and scale your agile initiatives to suit the unique realities of your enterprise without having to figure it all out by yourself.

 Here’s an overview of what each chapter covers: